GingerKiwi/star-wars-rpg-02/notes.md

 1. Strip out the hero and monster data (element id, name, avatar, health and dice score) and store them in variables

-2. Write a renderCharacter() function that accepts the 5 new variables as paramaters and renders out a character with this data
+2. Write a renderCharacter() function that accepts the 5 new variables as parameters and renders out a character with this data

 3. Call renderCharacter() twice.
 Once with the hero variables and once with the monster variables to that both are rendered